Patton Albertson Miller Group LLC Sells 180 Shares of Yum! Brands, Inc. (NYSE:YUM)

-Patton Albertson Miller Group LLC lowered its stake in Yum!
-Brands, Inc. (NYSE:YUM – Get Rating) by 7.4% during the fourth quarter, according to the company in its most recent Form 13F filing with the SEC.
-The institutional investor owned 2,252 shares of the restaurant operator’s stock after selling 180 shares during the quarter.
+Patton Albertson Miller Group LLC lessened its holdings in shares of Yum!
+Brands, Inc. (NYSE:YUM – Get Rating) by 7.4% in the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The fund owned 2,252 shares of the restaurant operator’s stock after selling 180 shares during the period.
 Patton Albertson Miller Group LLC’s holdings in Yum!
-Brands were worth $288,000 at the end of the most recent reporting period.
+Brands were worth $288,000 at the end of the most recent quarter.

-A number of other institutional investors have also recently bought and sold shares of YUM.
-RB Capital Management LLC lifted its stake in Yum!
-Brands by 9.7% in the first quarter.
-RB Capital Management LLC now owns 4,890 shares of the restaurant operator’s stock valued at $580,000 after buying an additional 431 shares in the last quarter.
-Dimensional Fund Advisors LP lifted its position in shares of Yum!
-Brands by 0.4% in the first quarter.
-Dimensional Fund Advisors LP now owns 761,575 shares of the restaurant operator’s stock worth $90,284,000 after purchasing an additional 3,024 shares in the last quarter.
-Canada Pension Plan Investment Board bought a new stake in shares of Yum!
-Brands in the first quarter worth $664,000.
-Moors & Cabot Inc. lifted its position in shares of Yum!
-Brands by 7.4% in the first quarter.
-Moors & Cabot Inc. now owns 7,530 shares of the restaurant operator’s stock worth $893,000 after purchasing an additional 517 shares in the last quarter.
-Finally, Brown Brothers Harriman & Co. lifted its position in shares of Yum!
-Brands by 10.8% in the first quarter.
-Brown Brothers Harriman & Co. now owns 2,862 shares of the restaurant operator’s stock worth $339,000 after purchasing an additional 279 shares in the last quarter.
-Institutional investors own 77.54% of the company’s stock.
+Other hedge funds and other institutional investors have also recently made changes to their positions in the company.
+BlackRock Inc. boosted its holdings in Yum!
+Brands by 6.6% in the third quarter.
+BlackRock Inc. now owns 20,766,507 shares of the restaurant operator’s stock worth $2,208,310,000 after acquiring an additional 1,278,710 shares in the last quarter.
+Capital World Investors grew its position in Yum!
+Brands by 19.6% during the 1st quarter.
+Capital World Investors now owns 5,507,237 shares of the restaurant operator’s stock worth $652,773,000 after purchasing an additional 901,181 shares during the last quarter.
+Samlyn Capital LLC increased its position in shares of Yum!
+Brands by 44.9% in the 2nd quarter.
+Samlyn Capital LLC now owns 1,509,122 shares of the restaurant operator’s stock valued at $171,300,000 after acquiring an additional 467,690 shares during the period.
+Victory Capital Management Inc. lifted its position in Yum!
+Brands by 11.0% during the 3rd quarter.
+Victory Capital Management Inc. now owns 3,850,748 shares of the restaurant operator’s stock worth $409,489,000 after acquiring an additional 381,797 shares during the period.
+Finally, Assenagon Asset Management S.A. grew its stake in Yum!
+Brands by 66.7% during the 4th quarter.
+Assenagon Asset Management S.A. now owns 876,193 shares of the restaurant operator’s stock valued at $112,223,000 after purchasing an additional 350,434 shares during the last quarter.
+Hedge funds and other institutional investors own 77.54% of the company’s stock.

 Yum!
-Brands (NYSE:YUM – Get Rating) last announced its earnings results on Wednesday, February 8th.
-The restaurant operator reported $1.31 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.26 by $0.05.
-The company had revenue of $2.04 billion during the quarter, compared to analysts’ expectations of $1.92 billion.
+Brands (NYSE:YUM – Get Rating) last posted its quarterly earnings results on Wednesday, February 8th.
+The restaurant operator reported $1.31 earnings per share for the quarter, topping analysts’ consensus estimates of $1.26 by $0.05.
+The firm had revenue of $2.04 billion for the quarter, compared to analyst estimates of $1.92 billion.
 Yum!
 Brands had a net margin of 19.37% and a negative return on equity of 15.16%.
 Yum!
 Brands’s quarterly revenue was up 8.0% on a year-over-year basis.
-During the same quarter in the previous year, the business posted $1.02 earnings per share.
-Equities research analysts predict that Yum!
+During the same period in the previous year, the business posted $1.02 earnings per share.
+As a group, analysts predict that Yum!
 Brands, Inc. will post 5.09 earnings per share for the current fiscal year.

 Yum!
 Brands Increases Dividend

-The firm also recently announced a quarterly dividend, which was paid on Friday, March 10th.
-Stockholders of record on Wednesday, February 22nd were given a $0.605 dividend.
+The business also recently announced a quarterly dividend, which was paid on Friday, March 10th.
+Shareholders of record on Wednesday, February 22nd were paid a $0.605 dividend.
+The ex-dividend date was Tuesday, February 21st.
+This is an increase from Yum!
+Brands’s previous quarterly dividend of $0.57.
 This represents a $2.42 dividend on an annualized basis and a dividend yield of 1.83%.
-The ex-dividend date of this dividend was Tuesday, February 21st.
-This is a boost from Yum!
-Brands’s previous quarterly dividend of $0.57.
 Yum!
-Brands’s payout ratio is presently 53.07%.
+Brands’s dividend payout ratio (DPR) is 53.07%.

-In related news, COO Tracy L. Skeans sold 3,925 shares of the company’s stock in a transaction dated Tuesday, March 7th.
+In other Yum!
+Brands news, COO Tracy L. Skeans sold 3,925 shares of Yum!
+Brands stock in a transaction dated Tuesday, March 7th.
 The shares were sold at an average price of $130.00, for a total transaction of $510,250.00.
-Following the completion of the sale, the chief operating officer now owns 14,393 shares of the company’s stock, valued at $1,871,090.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-In related news, CEO David W. Gibbs sold 3,734 shares of the company’s stock in a transaction dated Monday, March 27th.
-The shares were sold at an average price of $128.43, for a total transaction of $479,557.62.
-Following the completion of the sale, the chief executive officer now owns 57,325 shares of the company’s stock, valued at $7,362,249.75.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, COO Tracy L. Skeans sold 3,925 shares of the company’s stock in a transaction dated Tuesday, March 7th.
-The stock was sold at an average price of $130.00, for a total transaction of $510,250.00.
-Following the sale, the chief operating officer now directly owns 14,393 shares of the company’s stock, valued at approximately $1,871,090.
+Following the transaction, the chief operating officer now directly owns 14,393 shares of the company’s stock, valued at $1,871,090.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+In other Yum!
+Brands news, COO Tracy L. Skeans sold 3,925 shares of Yum!
+Brands stock in a transaction dated Tuesday, March 7th.
+The shares were sold at an average price of $130.00, for a total transaction of $510,250.00.
+Following the transaction, the chief operating officer now directly owns 14,393 shares of the company’s stock, valued at $1,871,090.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CEO David W. Gibbs sold 3,734 shares of Yum!
+Brands stock in a transaction dated Monday, March 27th.
+The stock was sold at an average price of $128.43, for a total transaction of $479,557.62.
+Following the transaction, the chief executive officer now directly owns 57,325 shares in the company, valued at $7,362,249.75.
 The disclosure for this sale can be found here.
-0.37% of the stock is currently owned by company insiders.
+Corporate insiders own 0.37% of the company’s stock.

 Yum!
 Brands, Inc operates as a service restaurant company.
 The firm engages in the development, operation, franchise, and licenses of a system of restaurants.
 It operates through the following segments: KFC Division, Pizza Hut Division, Taco Bell Division, and Habit Burger Grill Division.
 The KFC Division segment consists of all operations of the KFC concept.